runways/goAOP/README.md

     	Replace source code file or not, default is true (default true)
 ```

+Then execute `./bin/aop -config example/aop.toml -dir ./unitTests`, you will see the effective.

 `goAOP` also supply a configure file , named aop.toml, in example dir.

 ## How to use goAOP sdk?